ALS: Progression

 Although the initial site of symptoms and subsequent rate of disability progression vary from person to person, the initially affected body region is usually the most affected over time, and symptoms usually spread to a neighbouring body region.
 For example, symptoms starting in one arm usually spread to either the opposite arm or to the leg on the same side.
 Bulbar-onset patients most typically experience their next symptoms in their arms rather than legs, arm-onset patients typically spread to the legs before the bulbar region, and leg-onset patients typically spread to the arms rather than the bulbar region.
 Over time, regardless of where symptoms began, most people eventually lose the ability to walk or use their hands and arms independently.
-Less consistently, they may lose the ability to speak and to swallow food.
+They may also lose the ability to speak and to swallow food.
 It is the eventual development of weakness of the respiratory muscles, with the loss of ability to cough and to breathe without mechanical support, that is ultimately life-shortening in ALS.

 The rate of progression can be measured using the ALS Functional Rating Scale - Revised (ALSFRS-R), a 12-item instrument survey administered as a clinical interview or self-reported questionnaire that produces a score between 48 (normal function) and 0 (severe disability).
 The ALSFRS-R is the most frequently used outcome measure in clinical trials and is used by doctors to track disease progression.
-Though the degree of variability is high and a small percentage of people have a much slower progression, on average people with ALS lose about 1 ALSFRS-R point per month.
-Brief periods of stabilization ("plateaus") and even small reversals in ALSFRS-R score are not uncommon, due to the fact the tool is subjective, can be affected by medication, and different forms of compensation for changes in function.
+On average, people with ALS lose about 1 ALSFRS-R point per month.
+Brief periods of stabilization ("plateaus") and even small reversals in ALSFRS-R score are not uncommon, owing to the subjective nature of scoring, effects of symptomatic medication, and patients' own compensations for changes in function.
 However, it is rare (<1%) for these improvements to be large (i.e. greater than 4 ALSFRS-R points) or sustained (i.e. greater than 12 months).
-A survey-based study among clinicians showed that they rated a 20% change in the slope of the ALSFRS-R as being clinically meaningful, which is the most common threshold used to determine whether a new treatment is working in clinical trials.
+A survey-based study among clinicians showed that they rated a 20% change in the slope of the ALSFRS-R as being clinically meaningful, hence its common usage as a threshold to determine efficacy of new treatments in clinical trials.